-By Sian Ballen & Lesley Hauge Photographs by Jeff Hirsch Our conversation with designer Mark Epstein started so entertainingly that we forgot to put the tape on and, alas, did not capture the precise details of a story involving a client who owns a house in Africa as well as a collection of African antiques.
+We were shocked and terribly saddened by the sudden death of designer Mark Epstein this past Tuesday.
+Mark recently moved to a new apartment and our plans to interview him were quashed by COVID.
+Today we are rerunning our 2012 interview with him.
+Our conversation, which we failed to capture the exact details of (we were so entertained that we forgot to turn on the recorder), was a story involving a client who owns a house in Africa as well as a collection of African antiques.
 One day this client tried to shock Mark by informing him during a phone conversation that “he was busy waxing his phallus.”
 The thing is, the client had hired the wrong designer if he thought that sort of thing was going to render Mark speechless … he’s been in the business ‘FAR TOO LONG.’
-Actually we couldn’t quite imagine any situation in which Mark might be lost for words … (although his beagle, Molly, gives him a run for his money—boy, did she have a lot to say, or at least, bay.)
+Actually we couldn’t quite imagine any situation in which Mark might be lost for words … (although his dog at the time, a beagle named Molly, gave him a run for his money — boy, did she have a lot to say, or at least, bay.)

 So you’ve been in this business for a long time …

 Forever.
 I’ve been in this business for 35 years.